What to do if…

 Important note

-This is general information, not professional IT or legal advice.
-If the disk contains sensitive or business-critical data, or the device is still in a support/warranty period, consider using official support channels or a reputable data recovery professional rather than repeated repair attempts.
+This is general information, not professional IT, legal, financial, or data-recovery advice.
+If the device holds business-critical, legally sensitive, or irreplaceable data, consider official support or a reputable data recovery professional before repeated repair attempts.

 Additional Resources